bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Easy tasks for tomorrow
 * Make Mara the loading indicator.
-* Why is font in song banner small?
 * Figure out why window resizing timeout seems to have regressed.
 * GA (GA was already broken in production.)